cambridgeltl/HELIN/README.md

 [deployment options](https://flask.palletsprojects.com/en/1.1.x/deploying/).

 Please be aware that **you should not have any expectation of security or performance** by using the provided development server.

+### Docker

+The container is based on Ubuntu 20.04.
+The provided scripts should be enough to build and launch the image; the code should be pretty self-explanatory.
+Some things of note are:
+- The image uses Python 3.7.
+This is mandatory due to the fact that later versions of Python are not supported by PyTorch at the time of writing.
+Do not force Python 3.8+ for any reason.
+- To start the container, you have three options:
+  - `./start_container.sh -s`: Starts the container and the web service.
+  - `./start_container.sh -d`: Starts the container and the web service, but in detached mode.
+  - `./start_container.sh -i`: Starts the container and starts a bash console.
+  The script will automatically mount the folder with the code. **DO NOT MOVE FILES AROUND** or the service will break.
+- The other scripts are mainly for maintanance and are used to shut down the service (`remove_container.sh`) and to log into the container when started in detached mode (`login_running_container.sh`).